 Unfortunately, there aren't a lot of these.
 Since your and my taxes both pay for the government-funded options, above, most private individuals and foundations aren't too excited about paying for your service and would instead tell you to join Peace Corps or Americorps.
-Still, some options do exist, such as Teach For America and City Year.
+Still, some options do exist.

 Some Grinnell students reject faith-based organizations out-of-hand, and that's too bad.
 There are a lot of terrific opportunities out there through faith-based programs.
 These organizations run a gamut from very conservative to very liberal, and while some ask that you sign a faith statement, prostelytize, or have a letter of recommendation from a faith leader, others believe that you show your faith through your actions (and therefore don't ask about your beliefs) or actively recruit a religiously diverse volunteer corps.